Citronite/CitrineBot/README.md

 <br/>

 # Contribute
+See note at the top.

-Citrine is still in development stages.
+~~Citrine is still in development stages.
 Testing, built-in Chips, documentation, installation & usage guides, and much more still needs work.
-If you feel like contributing, feel free to open a PR, or drop by at the [support server!](https://discord.gg/yyqjd3B).
+If you feel like contributing, feel free to open a PR, or drop by at the [support server!](https://discord.gg/yyqjd3B).~~

 <br/>